FundamentalFrequency/LMN-3-DAW/contributing.md

 # Contributing Guide
+Please submit pull requests against the development branch, not the main branch.

 ## Operating System
-TheLMN-3-DAW application is developed and tested on Linux.
+The LMN-3-DAW is developed and tested on Linux.
 It is recommended you use a Debian derivative to stay close to the target platform (Raspberry Pi).

 ## Code Style